tayyibgondal/City_Search/README.md

 - **Interactive Map Search:** Click on the map to find the closest cities based on the selected location.

-## Main Functions and Concepts Used from Programming Languages
+## Main Concepts Used from Programming Languages

 - **PHP (Laravel):**